 Best Student Film

 The wonderful cinematography, characterisation and storytelling in The Dewberry Empire combined to capture a unique moment in time.
 A glimpse into the emotional extremes and limitless possibilities of a childhood world contained within a summer afternoon.

 Beautifully observed, impeccably structured with an engaging witty narrative.

 Winner: Autour du Lac by Noemie Marsily and Carl Roosens

 This video really stood out from the others.
 The jury felt it was innovative, with spontaneous drawings capturing the experimental and discordant nature of the song.

-KILLER MIKE ‘REAGAN’ by DANIEL GARCIA AND HARRY TEITLEMAN
+Special Mention: KILLER MIKE, ‘REAGAN’ by DANIEL GARCIA AND HARRY TEITLEMAN

 The jury felt there was a real synergy between the driving music and the powerful graphic style.